Saturday, November 5, 2016

 Tamtam split drums on a ceremony ground on Wala Island.

-Outrigger canoes on Malakula Island
+Outrigger canoes on Malekula Island

 Smol Nambas men and boys